Jobscan Alternatives: Options That Actually Help

 Jobscan is popular.
 It's also paywalled after a handful of scans, doesn't tell you how to fix your resume, and charges $49.95 a month for what is essentially a keyword counter.
 If a score isn't translating into interviews, you need something better.

-Here's a direct comparison of the best Jobscan alternatives in 2026 — what they do, what they cost, and which one actually moves the needle.
+Here's a direct comparison of the best Jobscan alternatives in 2026 — what they do, what they cost, and which one is actually worth switching to.

 Why People Look for Jobscan Alternatives